Konviser/usercrm/README.md

 <br />

-To save date LocalStorage is used
+Data are kept in LocalStorage